 - adultery by the petitioner

-however, it is not necessary for the petitioner and the respondent to each have separate grounds for divorce.
-Once all of these filings are completed with the Court, the “discovery” phase of the case begins.
+However, the petitioner and the respondent don't have separate grounds for divorce.
+Once all of these filings are completed with the Court, the "discovery" phase of the case begins.

 Overall, the process of starting a divorce is a simple one for an experienced TX Family Law Attorney.
-In contrast, the decision to begin the divorce process is usually a far more complicated one for the client, one that varies in complexity from person to person and marriage to marriage.
+In contrast, the decision to begin the divorce process is usually a far more complicated one for the client, which varies in complexity from person to person and marriage to marriage.

-For many, making this decision is extremely emotional because it signifies in a concrete way that a troubled marriage definitely cannot be repaired and that it truly is over.
+For many, making this decision is highly emotional because it signifies in a concrete way that a troubled marriage definitely cannot be repaired and that it truly is over.

 A preeminent TX Family Law Attorney will be especially sensitive and respectful to all of these factors throughout the entire process of divorce.
-The decision to divorce is normally given great care and consideration by the parties.
+The parties usually give the decision to divorce excellent care and consideration.

 The Texas divorce attorneys at the Law Office of Bryan Fagan, PLLC, have the specialized knowledge of all divorce and family law matters to assist you every step of the way.
-To learn more about grounds for divorce, divorce documents, or for general questions about divorce in Texas, please contact us.
+To learn more about grounds for divorce, divorce documents, or general questions about divorce in Texas, please get in touch with us.